 For the average customer, the logic is usually something along the lines of:

-Time is of the essence to the modern customer, and the stats back this up: This Forrester report paints a clear picture of how customers fare better with self-service using a knowledge base than contacting support.
+Time is of the essence and the stats back this up: This Forrester report paints a clear picture of how customers fare better with self-service using a knowledge base than contacting support.

 In other words, with perhaps a little help from support, customers are looking to be their own heroes on the journey to product success.
 And this gives rise to the importance of having a knowledge base.
 But before digging deep into the benefits and the rich vein of opportunity that a knowledge base can add to customer service, let’s ace the basics: